ResidentMario/fahr/README.md

 * **training artifact** &mdash; A file (either `.ipynb` or `.py`) which, when executed correctly, produces a model artifact, e.g. a model training script or notebook.
 * **model artifact** &mdash; A file which defines a machine learning model, e.g. a neural weight matrix.

-`alekseylearn` turns a training artifact into a model artifact, using the magic of the cloud.
+`fahr` turns a training artifact into a model artifact, using the magic of the cloud.
 Or, specifically, by:

 1. Building a Docker image based on your training artifact and uploading it to a container registry.
 2. Executing that Docker image, saving the resulting model artifact somewhere.